LILINOpenGitHub/LILIN-Edge-Aida-Camera/README.md

 LILIN meta data is determined by JSON protocol for describing a behavior of an object and explained below:

-Chapter 3.5.1  Number plates recognition results by Aida engine
+###  Number plates recognition results by Aida engine

 {"AiEngine":
 	 [